Junaiyo/Junaiyo/README.md

 # About me

+> "My code doesn’t have bugs, it just develops unexpected features.”
+> “My code is like a mystery novel — even I don’t know what’s going on sometimes.”

 - 👋 I'm Junaiyo
 - ⚒️ I'm a full stack dev (I do all but meh)
 - 💻 I build Frontend and Backend (I don't have any mental health anymore)